-The Tigard Area Farmers Market requires all vendors to comply with the Farmers' Market Guidelines established by the Oregon Dept. of Agriculture, Food Safety Division.
+The Tigard Farmers Market requires all vendors to comply with the Farmers Market Guidelines established by the Oregon Dept. of Agriculture, Food Safety Division.
 Please make yourself familiar with the Guidelines which appear in the appendix section of this book.
-The following are highlights of those guidelines upon which the TAFM would like to place particular emphasis:
+The following are highlights of those guidelines upon which the TFM would like to place particular emphasis:

-1. Distribution of Samples

-- The vendor should keep himself or herself and the selling area clean and neat in appearance. - Hands must be washed with soap and clean water before handling the food and after using the toilet. - All surfaces, equipment and utensils which come into contact with food must be easily cleaned and non-toxic, easily cleaned and in good repair. - Any vendor distributing samples must have a portable hand washing station at the sample preparation site.
-On a temporary basis, the vendor may rent a hand washing station from the market for a fee of \$5, payable at time of use. - Vendors should design their sampling setups to prevent customers from touching samples other than the one they take. - In addition to the ODA Guidelines, the TAFM requires all sampling to be done within the boundaries of a vendor's booth.
-Vendors may not stand in the aisles to sample product.

-2. Any vendor displaying perishable products in ice, must use a sufficient quantity of ice to cover the product completely and keep it at 41 degrees or below.
+- 1. Distribution of Samples - The vendor should keep himself or herself and the selling area clean and neat in appearance. - Hands must be washed with soap and clean water before handling the food and after using the toilet. - All surfaces, equipment and utensils which touches food must be easily cleaned, and in good repair. - Any vendor distributing samples must have a portable hand washing station at the sample preparation site.
+On a temporary basis, the vendor may rent a hand washing station from the market for a fee of \$5, payable at time of use. - Vendors should design their sampling setups to prevent customers from touching samples other than the one they take. - In addition to the ODA Guidelines, the TFM requires all sampling to be done within the boundaries of a vendor's booth.
+Vendors may not stand in the aisles to sample products. - 2.
+Any vendor displaying perishable products in ice, must use enough ice to cover the product completely and keep it at 41 degrees or below.

-3. All food stuffs in a vendors' booth must be elevated 6 off of the ground.

-4. Processed foods are those that involve drying, juicing, cooking, baking, shelling, heating, separating, extracting, grinding, churning, cutting, freezing, canning, etc require a food processor's license from ODA.
-A photocopy of the kitchen certificate for these products must be submitted to the market at the time of application.

-5. Processing of fresh fish - heading and gutting may take place in a non-licensed facility such as a fishing vessel; however, further processing must take place in an ODA licensed facility.
+- 3. All food items in a vendor's booth must be elevated 6" off of the ground. - 4.
+Processed foods are those that involve drying, juicing, cooking, baking, shelling, heating, separating, extracting, grinding, churning, cutting, freezing, canning, etc. These foods require a Food Processors License from ODA.
+A photocopy of the kitchen certificate for these products must be submitted to the market at the time of application. - 5.
+Processing of fresh fish, heading and gutting may take place in a non-licensed facility such as a fishing vessel; however, further processing must take place in an ODA licensed facility.
 Fresh fish may be sold whole or cut into portions and wrapped.
 Fish that is vacuum packed must be sold frozen.
-The selling of fresh, vacuum packed fish is prohibited by ODA.
-6. All meat processing must meet ODA and USDA guidelines.
+The selling of fresh, vacuum-packed fish is prohibited by ODA. - 6.
+All meat processing must meet ODA and USDA guidelines.
 Vacuum packed meat may be sold fresh or frozen.